chocolatey/docs/input/en-us/central-management/setup-web.md

 choco install chocolatey-management-web -y --package-parameters="'/ConnectionString:Server=<Localhost\SQLEXPRESS>;Database=ChocolateyManagement;Trusted_Connection=True;'"
 ```

-> :warning: **WARNING**
+> ⚠️ **WARNING**
 >
 > Please ensure the user `IIS APPPOOL\ChocolateyCentralManagement` has been given `db_datareader` and `db_datawriter` access to the database.
 See [logins and access](./setup-database#step-2-set-up-sql-server-logins-and-access).

-> :memo: **NOTE**: Note the connection string doesn't include credentials.
+> 📝 **NOTE**: Note the connection string doesn't include credentials.
 That's because Windows Authentication for SQL Server uses the context of what is running it and why the service itself needs the right user/password.
 Whatever is running the IIS Application Pool is the user you need to ensure is in the database.

 ##### Use Windows Account to Attach SQL Server
 You are using AttachDBFile or User Instance in your Connection String.
 This is effectively asking to attach a database file to the User's Data directory.